zero64801/koboldcpp-rocm/README.md

 - Note: Many OSX users have found that the using Accelerate is actually faster than OpenBLAS.
 To try, you may wish to run with `--noblas` and compare speeds.

 ### Arch Linux Packages
-There are some community made AUR packages (Maintained by @AlpinDale) available: [CUBLAS](https://aur.archlinux.org/packages/koboldcpp-cuda), and [HIPBLAS](https://aur.archlinux.org/packages/koboldcpp-hipblas).
+There are some community made AUR packages available: [CUBLAS](https://aur.archlinux.org/packages/koboldcpp-cuda), and [HIPBLAS](https://aur.archlinux.org/packages/koboldcpp-hipblas).
 They are intended for users with NVIDIA GPUs, and users with a supported AMD GPU.
 Note that these packages may be outdated, and it's probably better to use official KoboldCpp binaries.

 ## Compiling on Windows
 - You're encouraged to use the .exe released, but if you want to compile your binaries from source at Windows, the easiest way is: